mgaillard/TerrainViewerWidget/README.md

 ## Author
 Mathieu Gaillard

-This software has been developed for the CGT-520 class at Purdue University.
+This software has been developed for the CGT-520 and CGT-512 classes at Purdue University.

 ## License
 See the LICENSE file.